fengjixuchui/Simple-Kernel/README.md

 The LOADER_PARAMS data type is defined as the following structure:
 ```
 typedef struct {
+  UINT16                  Bootloader_MajorVersion;        // The major version of the bootloader
+  UINT16                  Bootloader_MinorVersion;        // The minor version of the bootloader
+  EFI_PHYSICAL_ADDRESS    Kernel_BaseAddress;             // The base memory address of the loaded Kernel64 file
+  UINTN                   Kernel_Pages;                   // The number of pages allocated for the Kernel64 file
   UINTN                   Memory_Map_Size;                // The total size of the system memory map
   UINTN                   Memory_Map_Descriptor_Size;     // The size of an individual memory descriptor
+  UINT32                  Memory_Map_Descriptor_Version;  // The memory descriptor version
   EFI_MEMORY_DESCRIPTOR  *Memory_Map;                     // The system memory map as an array of EFI_MEMORY_DESCRIPTOR structs
   EFI_RUNTIME_SERVICES   *RTServices;                     // UEFI Runtime Services
   GPU_CONFIG             *GPU_Configs;                    // Information about available graphics output devices; see below for details
   EFI_FILE_INFO          *FileMeta;                       // Kernel64 file metadata
   void                   *RSDP;                           // A pointer to the RSDP ACPI table
 } LOADER_PARAMS;
 ```